Reviews of Wine Schools

-Each school is given a ranking on a hundred point scale.
-This ranking is based on three factors that greatly contribute to the success of sommelier students.
+Each school is given a ranking on a hundred-point scale.
+This ranking is based on three factors that significantly contribute to the success of sommelier students.

 Wine education has progressed a great deal in the past two decades.
 In the early years, classes were held in back rooms of wine shops and restaurants.
 Often those classes were taught by a wine rep who donated the wines.
-Wine certification was neither particularly well respected nor organized at the time.
+As a result, wine certification was neither particularly well respected nor organized at the time.
 Things have changed dramatically.

-It is is now expected that classes and exams are held at a well-appointed school.
-The facility should have at least one classroom designed specifically for wine education; it may also offer cooking and fermentation facilities.
+It is now expected that classes and exams are held at a well-appointed school.
+In addition, the facility should have at least one classroom explicitly designed for wine education; it may also offer cooking and fermentation facilities.

 The instruction at a wine school is critical to the student’s success.
-It is essential to attend classes by a talented and knowledgeable teacher.
+Therefore, attending classes with a talented and knowledgeable teacher is essential.
 We have found this matters more than what certification program the teacher is affiliated with.
-While there are many good instructors without formal training, we consider an excellent teacher to have a masters degree, 10 years in the trade, and a Level 4 certification.
+While there are many good instructors without formal training, we consider an excellent teacher to have a master’s degree, ten years in the trade, and a Level 4 (Advanced) Sommelier certification.

-The most important element of a school is how well they prepare their students for the wine trade.
-We pull data from linkedin, sommslist, facebook, twitter, google and yelp to come up with a “student satisfaction” number for the school.
-The more students who are gainfully employed in the wine trade, the higher the grade.
-The happier the students are with their school experience, the higher the grade.
+The most crucial element of a school is how well they prepare their students for the wine trade.
+We pull data from LinkedIn, Somm’s List, Facebook, Twitter, and Yelp to create a “student satisfaction” number for the school.

 We use two points of data for student satisfaction.
 First, the happier the students are with their school experience, the higher the school is ranked.
 The second data point is pulled from employment numbers: the more students gainfully employed in the wine trade, the higher the school’s grade.